ayl48/FastRobots/source/Lab7.md

 ___

 ## References
-I referenced Professor Helbling's slides and Wenyi's page.
+I referenced Professor Helbling's slides, Wenyi's page, and Mikayla's page.
 I also discussed ideas with Becky, Sabian, and Akshati.